5 Fun Things to Do in Sonoma, California

-Mission San Francisco Solano
+Mission San Francisco Solano in the town of Sonoma, California

-Explore Sonoma State Historic Park
+1. Explore Sonoma State Historic Park

 A historic building on the Sonoma Plaza

-Chill Out in Thermal Hot Springs
+2. Chill Out in Thermal Hot Springs

-Fairmont Sonoma Mission Inn & Spa
+Fairmont Sonoma Mission Inn & Spa, Sonoma

-Choo-Choo with the Kids at Traintown
+3. Choo-Choo with the Kids at TrainTown

 A yellow, miniature steam engine

-In the process it travels over four miles of track that wend through tunnels and cross bridges.
-Most people disembark for a while at Lakeview, a miniature town with a saloon, jail, outhouse, and a petting zoo where kids can feed the goats, ducks, sheep, and llamas.
+An extremely popular family attraction, TrainTown’s quarter-scale railroad takes passengers on a 20-minute ride through its 500,000-square-foot park, winding through tunnels and across bridges.
+Disembark for a stop at a miniature town with a saloon, jail, outhouse, and a petting zoo where kids can feed the goats, ducks, sheep, and llamas.

-Go Wine Tasting (and leave the car behind)
+4. Go Wine Tasting (and leave the car behind)

 Bottles of wine displayed horizontally on the shop's wall

-Enoteca Della Santina
+Enoteca Della Santina, Sonoma, California

-Take a Hike
+5. Take a Hike

-Written by Sonoma County Insider Suzie Rodriguez.
+Written by Sonoma County Insider Suzie Rodriguez

 You Might Also Like